Paxxs/SubsGenie/README.md

 Replace `your-website`, `gist_id`, and `yourGitHubUsername` with your actual information.

-With this proxy service, you can smoothly retrieve the contents uploaded by SubsGenie on a scheduled basis, regardless of whether your region supports direct access to GitHub Gist or not.
+With this proxy service, you can smoothly retrieve the content uploaded by SubsGenie on a scheduled basis, regardless of whether your region supports direct access to GitHub Gist or not.

 ---

-We hope this new feature will enable all users to better utilize SubsGenie, enjoying a seamless Genshin Impact Void Terminal subscription management experience.
+We hope this feature helps all users better utilize SubsGenie for their network subscription management needs.

 ## Contributing